spirpinias/BWA-Mem/README.md

    - In the event of Paired End - SampleA_R1.fastq.gz SampleA_R2.fastq.gz
       - Use Forward - "_R1.fastq.gz" and Reverse - "_R2.fastq.gz"

-- Minimum Mapping Quality is an integer > 0 for any read aligned with quality less than this value will not be aligned.
+- Minimum Mapping Quality is an integer > 0 for any read aligned with quality less than this value will not be accepted.
 - Verbosity refers to the amount of chatter coming from BWA.

 ## Output